RoseHacks/h1_scripts/README.md

 ## HackerOne Scripts
 Automation scripts for pulling down and conducting recon on my private H1 programs using Project Discovery tools.
-Ran once a week to send changes to Discord server.
+Ran once a week and sends changes to Discord server.

 * Just setup a cron job to run whenever: